 Here are some of Ted’s tips for a successful practice group launch.

 - “If you’re on the fence about developing a practice group – it’s time to jump in!
 One regret I have is not getting involved in this earlier in my career.”

 - Check your ego at the door.
-The instinct usually is to do the things that will get you the most (or all) credit – but it is better for the group dynamic if you spread it around.
+The instinct usually is to do the things that will get you the most (or all) credit.
+It is better for the group dynamic if you spread it around.
 Give everyone a role.
-The attitude should be, everyone contributes and everyone is rewarded.
+The attitude should be, every contributor reaps a reward.
 It doesn’t matter how it happens when something good happens – celebrate the win!
 The fact that you got the win is really all that counts.

-Making the decision to launch a practice group or lead a practice group should be approached with some due diligence.
+Approach the decision to launch a practice group or lead a practice group with due diligence.
 Take the time to define the role of the group, where it fits in the firm’s organizational structure, how it will operate and relate to other groups in the firm, and what the goals of the group are today, tomorrow and long term.
-Once you have these down on paper, find a leader that will embody this vision and align the groups marketing strategy with the firm’s marketing strategy.
+Once you have these down on paper, find a leader that will embody this vision and align the group’s marketing strategy with the firm’s marketing strategy.
 If you need help getting your practice group off the ground or if you’re wondering whether you’re ready to break into a specialization, drop our growth agents a line at firstname.lastname@example.org.